 The SILC has accepted a DSE position to fulfill the SILC staff role of Executive Director.
 Within the DSE structure, the designated DSE representative performs administrative supervisory functions limited to timesheets, leave requests, SILC subaward administration, compliance with state training requirements, etc. The SILC Chair is the Executive Director’s manager and has responsibility for directing her activities.

-The designated DSE Representative provides technical assistance to the SILC Executive Director as needed to ensure compliance with state regulations and funding formulas for staff salaries.
+The designated DSE Representative provides technical assistance to the SILC Executive Director and SILC Chair as needed to ensure compliance with state regulations and federal regulations.
+All DSE positions must adhere to State of Nevada administrative laws and policies, including those related to personnel, information technology, and fiscal expenditures.
+State human resources, information technology support, and fiscal staff are responsible for ensuring compliance with all state administrative laws and policies.
+The DSE will work closely with the SILC Chair in the event a conflict arises between state laws/policies and SILC business operations to resolve such conflicts to the degree possible within state law and policy, as well as the federal assurances.

 The SILC Executive Director works with the DSE representative as needed, to ensure the budget is accurate and reflects the match appropriated to the SILC and the DSE administrative expenses that are charged to the Part B funds.

 Finally, the DSE works with the SILC to allow for telecommuting options for the Executive Director and 2 Program Officers, including permanent workstations outside of the DSE location.
 This will support the SILC’s autonomy and reduce the potential for conflict of interest.